 - Warhammer Vermintide 2 – Closed Beta

-So, there you have it, a complete list of the free-to-play games that are currently available on the PS4 as well some words about our favourite 20.
+So, there you have it, a complete list of the free-to-play games that are currently available on the PS4 as well some words about our favourites.
 I hope you found this list useful.
 Did we miss out your favourite game?
 Or did you spot anything that we missed or any incorrect information here?
 Let us know in the comments.